kitschpatrol/itson/readme.md

 ## Overview

-Itson helps you install, update, and run your bespoke privately-distributed applications in the context of long-running interactive installations or exhibits.
+Itson helps you install, update, and run your bespoke privately-distributed applications in the context of long-running interactive installations, kiosks, or exhibits.

 Itson does the following each time it runs: